mcmah309/view-types/README.md

 # View-types: A Concise Approach to Complex Data Modeling in Rust

 The `views` macro provides a declarative way to define type-safe projections from a single source-of-truth data structure declaration.
-These projects provide different ways of modeling data and minimizes the necessary boilerplate.
+These projections provide different ways of modeling data and minimizes the necessary boilerplate.

 ## Basic Syntax And Usage